 Pass through the gate with the lime kiln on the left and continue ahead on to Church Lane, passing St Peter's Church on your right.
 Descend a short distance then turn left up a bank through a wooden kissing gate into a grass field and join the Greensands Way opposite the entrance to Court Farm.

 Lime kilns such as this were used in the production of quicklime using extraordinary heat (900-1000°C!).
 Lime was invaluable both in agriculture and construction - for building mortars and later to purify iron in blast furnaces.
-This kiln was restored by the Trust in 2009.
+This kiln was restored by us in 2009.

-Descend into the field then ascend to the far right hand corner, passing through a timber kissing gate.
-Keeping on the same line, gently climb to another kissing gate and go down the steps on the other side onto the road by 'Matterves', heading left for 110yds (100m) towards Woodlands Lane.
+Descend into the field then ascend to the far-right-hand corner, passing through a timber kissing gate.
+Keeping on the same line, gently climb to another kissing gate and go down the steps on the other side onto the road by 'Matterves', heading left for 110yd (100m) towards Woodlands Lane.

 Turn left into the lane then immediately right, following the bridleway down past Dora Cottage.
 Continue ahead as the lane narrows to a path and descend to the road, cross over and bear right along a single drive past Goodbrook Stables.
 Cross the stream to track and turn left, then head through the bollards and turn immediately right.
-Oakhurst Cottage is approximately 110yds (100m) on the right hand side.
+Oakhurst Cottage is approximately 110yd (100m) on the right-hand side.

 Before the end of the 19th century Oakhurst was anonymous in all but name, representing a type of building and way of life whose pattern had changed very little for centuries.
 It started life in the 1500s as a timber-framed barn, but once it became a cottage it was lived in continuously until the mid-20th century.
 Unusually, despite some alterations, it has faced very little modernisation over the past hundred years, and we now continue to maintain the property as an excellent illustration of a 19th-century rural home.

 Oakhurst Cottage, grid ref: SU965380